Saxon Battle Strategies and Tactics in Early Medieval Warfare

 Weaknesses and Counter-Tactics

 Despite its strength, the shield wall had vulnerabilities.
 It was static and could be outflanked if not anchored on a river, forest, or hill.
 Archers could weaken it from a distance, though Saxon armies rarely possessed large numbers of archers themselves.
 Opponents like the Norman cavalry at Hastings used feigned retreats to lure defenders out of formation, then turned and cut them down in the open.
 The shield wall also required constant replacement of casualties; once gaps appeared, the whole line risked collapse.
+Furthermore, the psychological strain of holding the line under a hail of missiles or repeated cavalry charges could erode morale over time, especially for the less experienced fyrdmen.

 Offensive Tactics: Raiding, Ambush, and the Wedge Formation

 While the shield wall dominated pitched battles, Saxons were equally adept at asymmetrical warfare.
 Raiding (hergung) was a staple of early medieval conflict, aimed at destroying enemy food supplies, capturing slaves, and weakening morale.
 These raids were fast-moving, with warriors mounted on horses for mobility but dismounting to fight—a tactic later employed by Viking armies as well.
+The goal was not always to destroy the enemy's army but to erode their capacity to wage war over time, striking at economic targets and forcing them to respond on unfavourable terms.

 Ambushes and Use of Terrain

-The Wedge (Svinfylking)
+The Wedge Formation

 Siege Warfare and Fortifications

 The Saxons were not merely field warriors; they also understood the importance of fortifications.
 During the reign of Alfred the Great, a network of burhs (fortified towns) was established across Wessex, providing refuges for local populations and bases for the royal army.
 These burhs were often built on Roman or Iron Age sites, using earthworks and timber palisades.
 A garrison could hold a burh against a besieging force, buying time for the field army to respond.
+The burhs were spaced roughly twenty miles apart, a day's march, so that the fyrd could respond quickly to any Viking incursion.

 Siege Tactics